Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Main results

 Theorem \ref{thm:QSM} is proved in Section \ref{QSM1}.

+Results, analogous to Theorem \ref{thm:QSM}, were previously obtained for families of diffeomorphisms \cite{Araujo,Kifer}.
+Theorem \ref{thm:QSM} extend these, as we also cover families of endomorphisms.

-The main technique of this paper the analysis of the spectral properties of the transition function $\mathcal P,$ seen as a linear operator (see Section~\ref{sec:P}).
-The following theorem summarises the properties of the operator $\mathcal P.$ In addition, we also describe how convergence to the quasi-stationary measure in the total variation norm depends on the quantity $m$ (defined in Theorem \ref{thm:Spec}).
+The main techniques presented in this paper rely on the analysis of the spectral properties of the transition function $\mathcal P,$ seen as a linear operator (see Section~\ref{sec:P}).
+We summarize the main properties of $\mathcal P$ in Theorem \ref{thm:Spec}.